-Summer is a great time to get active and enjoy the nice weather outdoors.
-In deciding which activities are appropriate, seniors should consider their personal comfort level, as well as their medical history (including any risk factors).
+Regular exercise can help seniors strengthen their core and reduce the risk of falls or injury.
+In deciding which activities are appropriate, seniors should consider their personal comfort level, as well as their medical history (including any risk factors.)

 Aqua aerobics is a fantastic form of exercise for seniors.
 As well as being cool in the pool, the resistance from the water strengthens muscles and is also low impact, making it especially helpful to those with painful joints or osteoporosis.